sethgoldin/s3-xxHash-transfer/README.md

 # s3-xxHash-transfer
-Shell scripts to automate `mhl seal` and `mhl verify` for transfers via the AWS S3 CLI
+Shell scripts to automate `mhl seal` and `mhl verify` with the `xxHash` protocol for transfers via the AWS S3 CLI